Ghoster738/Future-Cop-MIT/README.md

 # Project Requirements

 The files from Future Cop: LAPD.
 I did not provide those files because they are under copyright for Electronic Arts.

+## Autoloading Requirements
+This holds the file structure of the program.
+(Right now only mission files can be read).
+In the future, this project should store these files to different places depending on the OS.

+Install_Destination/Data/Platform/Windows     -- should have the installation files that contains the primary executable and the missions floder.

+Install_Destination/Data/Platform/Macintosh   -- should have the installation files that contains the primary executable for the Mac files.

+Install_Destination/Data/Platform/Playstation -- should have the installation files that contains the Playstation 1 files.

 # Compilation Requirements